Mutation-targeting drugs can cure most cases of never-smokers’ lung cancer, study finds - NewsBreak

 Your DNA reveals whether or not you smoke

 Researchers examined lung tumor samples from 160 patients with lung adenocarcinoma and no history of smoking tobacco.
-They compared those patients to data on smokers and never-smokers in the The Cancer Genome Atlas and the Clinical Proteomic Tumor Analysis Consortium — projects which look at different kinds of cancer.Study lowers number of daily steps needed to improve general health
+They compared those patients to data on smokers and never-smokers in the The Cancer Genome Atlas and the Clinical Proteomic Tumor Analysis Consortium — projects which look at different kinds of cancer.U.S.
+COVID death toll tops 700,000

 The team confirmed a patient’s non-smoking status by examining the patterns in their mutations and comparing them to the results among lung cancer patients who smoke .
 Govindan and his team say a smoker’s lung tumors contain about 10 times the number of mutations in comparison to tumors in never-smokers.